PDLT-University-of-York/test-split-site/docs/ultra/copy-content.md

 <div markdown>
 In most cases, we don't recommend using the Copy Content tool if the origin site is an Original ('old style') site.

 Ultra and Original sites are structured differently, so content doesn't copy well and needs a lot of tidying up.
-It's likely easier to recreate it directly in Ultra.
+It's likely easier to recreate it directly the Ultra destination site.

 However, Questions Banks do usually copy well from Original to Ultra sites.
 </div>